Sayulita Murals: A Luxury Art Walk Through Mexico’s Most Colorful Surf Town

 Start with a slow morning at Amari

-Return to Amari for a reset
+Return to Amari and recharge

 Minimal line-art mural of a whale with a mermaid above, surrounded by tiny stars, creating a playful ocean detail at Amari Boutique Hotel.